top of page

 My Role

-I served as the UX Design & Research Lead, responsible for the entire 5-week lean sprint, covering strategy, competitive analysis, design, and usability validation.
+I served as the UX Design & Research Lead, for the 5-week lean sprint, covering strategy, competitive analysis, design, and usability validation.

 Goals